Training Course

 logo

-The IIPA library with over two lakh books and electronic databases is one of the biggest resources available to you during the ten months of the course and beyond.
-Group- discussions and debates, field visits, presentations, and the study visits together create a long-lasting camaraderie among participants and faculty, besides making learning a fun-filled exercise.
+The IIPA library with over 2,00,000 books and electronic databases would be one of the biggest resources available to you for not only course works but also for quenching your thirst for knowledge during the ten months of the course and beyond.
+Interactive sessions, Group discussions and debates, field visits and presentations together create a long-lasting camaraderie among participants and faculty, besides making learning a fun- filled exercise.
+After successful completion of the Course you would be granted IIPA’s Masters Diploma in Public Administration.
+Also, we have partnered with Panjab University for the grant of Executive Masters in Public Administration & Public Policy Degree in the light of the National Education Policy 2020.

-I am sure that you would find the programme personally fulfilling, professionally rewarding, and intellectually stimulating
+I am sure that you would find the programme fulfilling, professionally rewarding, and intellectually stimulating.

 S.N.
 Tripathi